Like most small communities, Houlton Maine is a town of unique features, talented people.

 Defending our borders, the freedom of the United States from the upper right hand corner of a small town called Limestone.
 That was the shortest hop over the north pole where Santa lives to keep an eye on Russia, the Middle East back when relations where cold, strained, and neither countries were sending the other a Christmas card.

 And after LAFB was moth balled, other uses with DFAS hummer repair, payroll checks and that’s right.
 A few Phish concerts with 60,000 music lovers heading north up into the “County”.
-A few going too far on I-95 and taking the VW micro bus into Canada, beyond exit 305.
-Over the border beyond Houlton International Airport (KHUL) that was a busier place during lend lease during World War Two when German POW’s got paid helping the local potato farmers get the crop into storage.
+A couple going too far on I-95 / Making a big mistake.
+Taking the VW micro bus straight into Canada, beyond exit 305.
+Over the border beyond Houlton International Airport (KHUL) that was a busier place during lend lease during World War Two.
+Back in a time when German POW’s got paid helping the local potato farmers get the crop into storage.

 And Cole’s Express, other trucking outfits helped open up the down country markets to local agriculture and lumbering concerns in Northern Maine.